Georgia SR-22 Insurance: Cost, Rates, Duration, Filing, SR-22A, Non-Owner

 What is the Difference Between an SR-22 and SR-22A in Georgia?

-In Georgia, the SR-22 and SR-22A forms both serve as proof of financial responsibility their requirements are different.
+In Georgia, the SR-22 and SR-22A forms both serve as proof of financial responsibility, but their requirements are different.

 Both forms provide proof of insurance coverage for high-risk drivers convicted of a serious driving violation.
 They both apply to different situations and have different payment terms.